DefinedNet/mobile_nebula/README.md

 In Android Studio, set the line length using Preferences -> Editor -> Code Style -> Dart -> Line length, set it to 120.
 Enable auto-format with Preferences -> Languages & Frameworks -> Flutter -> Format code on save.

+`xcrun swift-format . --parallel --recursive --in-place` can be used to format the Swift code.
+See <https://calebhearth.com/swift-format-github-action> for more info.

 # Release